 Become a Citizen Scientist: Embrace the Christmas Bird Count Tradition

-The Christmas Bird Count (CBC) is a beautiful way for groups of individuals, families, and friends to get outside over the upcoming holidays and participate as citizen scientists by counting birds.
+The Christmas Bird Count (CBC) is a fun holiday tradition for anyone who appreciates our feathered friends!
+During the holidays, individuals, families, and friends can become citizen scientists and participate in counting birds.
 According to the U.S. Fish & Wildlife Service, “the CBC is one of the world’s oldest and longest-running citizen science programs organized into circles.”
-Each circle counts as many birds as possible within 24 hours in a pre-determined 15-mile radius location or even in one’s backyard, coordinating with a CBC count compiler.

 Here are suggestions from the Audubon Society on how to successfully participate in the Christmas Bird Count.

-- Get excited; no matter your birding level, you do not have to be an expert.
+- Get excited!
+No matter your birding level, you do not have to be an expert.
 The program is free.

 - Sign up for an existing CBC circle.
 To locate a circle near you, click here.
 Green and yellow circles are open for new volunteers, and red circles are full.
 Contact the compiler by email before the count day using the information from the circle pop-ups on the map.